syncfusion-content/javascript-docs/js/Schedule/templates.md

 ## Resource Header Template

 The template structure that applies on the resource headers of the Scheduler.
 By default, only the resource names will be displayed on the resource header bar.
-Also, the way of rendering resource headers on the Scheduler is comparatively different for both vertical and horizontal scheduler views.
+Also, the way of rendering resource headers on the Scheduler is comparatively different for both the vertical and horizontal scheduler views.

 The field names that are mapped from the dataSource to the appropriate field properties within the **resourceSettings** can be accessed within the resource header template.